maxmilton/maxmilton.com/content/blog/2016-10-09-intro-to-the-keto-diet-and-14-day-keto-meal-plan.md

 | 13  | Bacon and eggs + avocado cubes           | Bolognese pizza                         | [Ribeye steak][11] and [keto mash][12]           |
 | 14  | Bulletproof coffee                       | Pan-roasted salmon with [keto mash][13] | [Keto mexican "rice"][14] + [avocado mousse][15] |

+## Snacks

+When you start you may have carb cravings.
+Avoid snacking if possible.
+Once you become more keto adapted the hunger will go away, however, if you still get strong cravings for carbs, eat a fat heavy snack from the list below.
+When I first heard about it, I didn't believe eating fat could satiate carb cravings… but it works, try it!

+- Any [keto fat bomb recipe from here](https://ketodietapp.com/Blog/post/2015/03/24/60-amazing-fat-bomb-recipes) or [Google it](https://www.google.com/search?q=keto+fat+bomb), just be careful of excess carbs or protein
+- Small handful of nuts (walnuts, almonds, macadamia)
+- Large scoop of coconut oil (be careful to start with smaller portions, otherwise you might shit yourself, literally)

+If you're really, really struggling, take 500 mg of L-glutamine---an amino acid which acts as a substitute for sugar in the brain.
+Or try going for a walk to boost your dopamine levels which can also reduce carb cravings.

+Good luck in the kitchen!

 [1]: https://www.bulletproofexec.com/how-to-make-your-coffee-bulletproof-and-your-morning-too/
 [2]: http://www.wickedstuffed.com/keto-recipes/best-low-carb-keto-meatballs/
 [3]: http://www.ibreatheimhungry.com/2012/05/cheaters-tandoori-style-chicken-thighs.html